 Rat traps

-Hot tip: Feed your chickens some distance from their nesting boxes if you can.
+Hot tip: Place your chicken feeders some distance from their nesting boxes if you can.
 This keeps rats from calling your coop home, and keeps them from so readily finding eggs and baby chicks.
-(Yes, we’ve had rats attack chick, so this is at the top of my must-have chicken supplies list.)
+(Yes, we’ve had rats attack chicks, so this is at the top of my must-have chicken supplies list.)

 Live trap for larger animals